 Explore Downtown Paso Robles

-Spend the afternoon of your first full day in Paso Robles exploring the charming downtown area.
+Next up on your Paso Robles weekend trip is spending the afternoon exploring the charming downtown area.
 Most of the action is within a couple of blocks of the adorably old-fashioned town square park.

 Downtown Paso Robles is home to over 20 different wine tasting rooms.
 Visiting a tasting room in downtown Paso Robles is a perfect way to mix up your tasting experience, and check out local grapes in a more urban setting.